 Safe food refers to food that is free from food poisoning causative agents which is bacterial and chemical contamination.
 Negligence on this issue will not only lead to the closure of business but also to death in serious cases.

+The provision of safe food to the customers is the most essential activity of food operators.
 Provision of safe food is the team activity and it involves food handling activity must be vigilant and ensure that the food is handled in the most careful manner.

 Consumers should be provided with food prepared hygienically with great care.
 Poorly prepared food may be contaminated by bacteria or chemicals or by both, this causative agent of food poisoning makes the customers fall sick.